Port Phillip Prison

 Port Phillip Prison is a maximum security prison located at Truganina, Victoria, Australia.
 It is Victoria's largest maximum security prison, able to accommodate up to 1117 prisoners.
-The prison is privately operated on behalf of the Government of Victoria by G4S Australia Pty Ltd.
+The prison is privately operated on behalf of the Government of Victoria by G4S Australia Pty Ltd. The prison is expected to close in December 2025, with prisoners to be relocated to the Western Plains Correctional Centre in Lara.

-Construction and history

-Construction began in 1994 and was completed in 1996.
-Originally called Port Phillip Correctional Centre, the facility was the third privately operated prison to open in Victoria.
-It received its first prisoners on 10 September 1997.